-- 1. The Java Conformance tool may throw an exception during Java Conformance testing on Windows. - 2.
-A Failed test result sometimes generates an "Inspection Required" overall test report result. - 3.
-Some windows in the CTS GUI may not be sized correctly to fit all of their contents. - 4.
+- 1. A Failed test result sometimes generates an "Inspection Required" overall test report result. - 2.
+Some windows in the CTS GUI may not be sized correctly to fit all of their contents. - 3.
 CTS Java sample projects and datamodel need to be updated.
-Sample projects that rely on the sample project datamodel are disabled. - 5.
-Extracting CTS toolsuite to a long folder path on Windows can cause problems with the sample projects due to path length limitations and command string limitations on Windows. - Compiling samples UoC may fail. - Running conformance test on sample UoCs may be unsuccessful. - 6.
+Sample projects that rely on the sample project datamodel are disabled. - 4.
+Extracting CTS toolsuite to a long folder path on Windows can cause problems with the sample projects due to path length limitations and command string limitations on Windows. - Compiling samples UoC may fail. - Running conformance test on sample UoCs may be unsuccessful. - 5.
 Configuring a toolchain to use compiler optimizations will result in false positives.
-DO NOT USE COMPILER OPTIMIZATIONS WITH THE CTS. - 7.
+DO NOT USE COMPILER OPTIMIZATIONS WITH THE CTS. - 6.
 Archive command (ar) is unable to create gold standard libraries on Windows for some of the sample C and C++ projects using relative path when CTS is extracted to a long folder path.
-Absolute paths is currently being used since it executes as expected with absolute paths. - 8.
-Microsoft Visual Studio C++ Runtime Library error encountered during compilation of Java samples on Windows 10.
-The error seems to be a minor nuisance, as the sample projects compile and verify as expected.
+Absolute paths is currently being used since it executes as expected with absolute paths. - 7.
+The CTS GUI Data Model tab may not show UoP information for USMs with large amounts of connections (>500 connections), but the CTS can be run via the command line successfully.